 In this paper we propose to solve MKP by using the Ant Colony Metaphor [4,5], an approach based on the result of low-level interaction among many co-operating simple agents that are not aware of their co-operative behaviour.
-Each simple agent is called 'ant' and the AC system (a distributed algorithm) is a set of ants co-operating in a common problem solving activity.
+Each simple agent is called 'ant' and the Ant System (a distributed algorithm) is a set of ants co-operating in a common problem solving activity.

-Our work has been inspired by previous works in this area [2,3,5,6] in which different versions of AC are used in order to solve Travelling Salesman Problem (TSP), Bin Packing and continuous space optimisation problems.
+Previous works in this area have inspired our work [2,3,5,6].
+Different versions of ACO algorithms have been used in order to solve Travelling Salesman Problem (TSP), Bin packing and continuous space optimisation problems.
 Problems like TSP and Bin Packing can be represented as a sequence on n items (n cities to be visited or n objects to be packed), where the actual order of the sequence determines a particular solution to the problem.
-Thus in general, the search space consists of all n! permutations.
+Thus in general, the search space consists of all n/ permutations.

-Bin Packing and TSP are properly suitable to be solved by using an AC system [2].
-In this paper, we adapt the original AC system [4] so it can be used to solve nonordering problems like the MKP.
-We also present experimental results that show that the adapted AC system can solve MKP in an efficient way.
-In this adapted AC system, the ants (agents) are not concerned with discovering the best ordering (or tours), they just look for a subset of n items, such that the total profit is maximised and all constrains are satisfied.
+Bin Packing and TSP are properly suitable to be solved by using an Ant System [2].
+In this paper, we adapt the original Ant System [4] so it can be used to solve non-ordering problems like the MKP.
+We also present experimental results that show that the adapted Ant System can solve MKP in an efficient way.
+In this adapted Ant System, the ants (agents) are not concerned with discovering the best ordering (or tours), they just look for a subset of n items, such that the total profit is maximised and all constrains are satisfied.

-The adapted AC system uses Ant-cycle [5], a particular instance of the algorithms belonging to Ant system class (other instances proposed in [5] are Antdensity and Ant-quantity).
-In Ant-cycle every ant changes the system shared memory using a quantity (called trail) that is proportional to its global behaviour.
+The adapted Ant System uses Ant-cycle [5], a particular instance of the algorithms belonging to Ant system class (other instances proposed in [5] are Ant-density and Ant-quantity).
+In the Ant-cycle algorithm every ant changes the system-shared memory using a quantity (called trail) that is proportional to its global behaviour.
 On the other hand, Ant-density and Ant-quantity algorithms use strictly local information.

-The primary purpose of our study is to evaluate the AC system performance in relation with the known results for different instances of MKP.
+The primary purpose of our study is to evaluate the Ant System performance in relation with the known results for different instances of MKP.
 The MKP instances considered are taken from [1].